philimon-reset/SoftRenderer/README.md

 ### Future Improvements

+- **Ray Tracer**: Add support for a path-tracing ray tracer with features like reflections, refractions, shadows, and global illumination.
+- **Material Support**: Implement different materials like Lambertian, Phong, and specular reflection models.
+- **Lighting Models**: Support point, directional, and ambient lighting.
+- **Anti-aliasing**: Add supersampling for smoother images.
+- **Multithreading**: Parallel rendering for performance optimization.
-- Add support for complex lighting models like PBR (Physically Based Rendering).
+- **Support for OBJ Files**: Add support for loading 3D models from `.obj` files.
-- Support GPU-accelerated rendering (using Vulkan or DirectX).
+- **GPU Acceleration**: Implement GPU-accelerated rendering (using Vulkan or DirectX).

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for details.